 There is no redemption, no glory to be found.

-I cannot take one more crown of thorns,
+I can not take one more crown of thorns,

 one more drop of blood,